spmeesseman/vscode-taskexplorer/README.md

 * v1.2 - Convenient layout - groups all tasks by project folder, by task file, by task
 * v1.1 - Supports multi-root or single-root workspaces
 * v1.0 - Open and launch NPM scripts as tasks

+## Version 2

+Version 2 highlights 2 major performance enhancements along with several features and bug fixes, notably:

+1. An async/await approach for all processing has improved task load time performance 10-20%.
+2. Launching tasks is 1.5-2x more responsive in the Tree UI, as well as when tasks finish.
+3. Favorites List.
+4. Clear buttons for Favorites and last Tasks lists.
+5. Much improved logging for debugging user issues.
+6. Completely refactored classes, interfaces, and commenting for easier community contributions.

 ## Configuring Global Excludes and Apache Ant Includes